Sri Lanka at the Men's T20 World Cup

-The Sri Lanka cricket team is one of the full members of the International Cricket Council (ICC).
-They have won the title once in 2014.
-The team has appeared in every edition of the tournament, and also have been hosts of the 2012 World Cup and are scheduled to host the 2026 edition alongside India.
-They have been runners-up twice in 2009 and 2012.
+The Sri Lanka cricket team is one of the full members of the International Cricket Council (ICC) and have competed in every Men's T20 World Cup since its inception.
+They are one of the six teams to have won the title, having been the champions of the 2014 ICC World Twenty20.
+The team have also been runners-up on two occasions in 2009 and 2012.

+Sri Lanka has also hosted the 2012 World Cup and has co-hosted the 2026 edition alongside India.
 In nine editions, the team has a win-loss record of 28-15 wins in 43 matches.